The Queue constructor should take an initial set of items

 Internally, this might still be adding one item at a time, in order to invoke the right "wakeup" machinery.

-Updated by chrisseaton (Chris Seaton) 2 months ago
+Updated by chrisseaton (Chris Seaton) over 3 years ago

 I'm not worried about